 Lumpini Park _Outdoor Gym

 There is a huge lake at the centre of this park.
-Be careful and don’t go very near to the lake as there are many komodo dragons in this lake.
+Be careful and don’t go very near to the lake as there are many Asian water monitor lizards (second largest lizard species next to komodo dragons) in this lake.

 Number 3: Sea world is located in the basement of Siam Paragon mall.